gueripep/macronbot/README.md

 # Macron Bot

 A Discord bot that responds as Emmanuel Macron with AI-generated responses.
+Built with TypeScript for better type safety and maintainability.

 ## Features